quasarframework/quasar/docs/src/pages/quasar-cli/vuex-store.md

 </script>
 ```

 The second method is by using a `router.beforeEach` hook to register/ungregister our dynamic store modules.
-This makes sense, if you have a separate store for lets say your admin panel of your website, which is only used by a small percentage of visitors.
-You can then check if the route starts with `/admin` upon route navigation and load the store module based on that.
+This makes sense, if you have a section of you app, which is only used by a small percentage of visitors.
+For example an `/admin` section of your site under which you have multiple sub routes.
+You can then check if the route starts with `/admin` upon route navigation and load the store module based on that for every route that starts with `/admin/...`.

 To do this, you can use a [Boot File](/quasar-cli/boot-files) in Quasar that looks like this: